-Born in 1890, Wiegand was devoted to farming and living off the land.
+Herman was devoted to farming and living off the land.
 He slowly purchased land, acre by acre until he eventually owned over 500 acres.
 The farming business was not lucrative, he says, but they got by and never starved.

-Although Wiegand sold off most of his land in the 60's, this self-professed cowboy still owns 25 acres outside of the initial ranch.
+Although he sold off most of his land in the 60’s, this self-professed cowboy still owns 25 acres outside of the initial ranch.
 His daughter, who lives next door, says he still spends around an hour a day tending to the vegetables in his garden.

 What is left of the ranch today are many old remnants of the past.
 Keep your eyes peeled.
 There is old farming equipment and tools, multiple farm homes and sprawling land.
 You can still feel the warmth that this homestead brought all those years ago.

 During my research, I found a sad article about a 54-year-old man who was stung to death while running a backhoe on this property.
 He ran into a nest of honeybees and died after being stung over 500 times.
-Neighbors say the victim, named Lazaro, was a longtime gardener who lived on the Wiegand Ranch property.
+Neighbors say the victim, named Lazaro, was a longtime gardener who lived on the property.

 The hive contained between 60,000 to 80,000 bees inside an abandoned vehicle.
 The victim ran to a nearby outhouse where he went into cardiac arrest.